Keshani-Rajkaran/Enterprise-Seasonal-Analytics-Reporting-System/README.md

 High-performance Seasonal Report dashboard for ASP.NET ERP systems.

 ## 📋 Executive Summary
-This module was architected as a high-impact Business Intelligence (BI) upgrade for the McKaylan Motor Engineering ERP system.
+This system was architected as a high-impact Business Intelligence  upgrade for the McKaylan Motor Engineering ERP system.

 Previously, management relied on static, single-dimensional reports to gauge seasonal performance.
 This resulted in missed opportunities for optimizing labor allocation and marketing spend.

-**The Solution:** A dynamic, multi-vector analytics engine that transforms raw operational data into actionable strategic insights in real-time.
+**The Solution:** A dynamic, multi-vector analytics system that transforms raw operational data into actionable strategic insights in real-time.
 It allows leadership to simultaneously track operational demand, workforce efficiency, and client acquisition trends through a secure, unified dashboard.

 ---